 In drawing inspiration from Zen Buddhism philosophy, it is only fitting that Zen-inspired interiors seek to align themselves with the overarching Zen principles.

-In meditative practice, Zen practitioners strive to attain states of Seijaku or tranquillity, a theme that designers Eddie & Serene has tapped on for their creative inspiration for this Marine Terrace project.
+In meditative practice, Zen practitioners strive to attain states of Seijaku or tranquillity, a theme that designers Eddie & Serene has tapped on for their creative inspiration for this East Coast project.

 To achieve the openness of space and free-flowing energy in the home, the designers did away with the traditional closed concept layout, doing away with unnecessary doors, walls, and dividers to create a spacious unobstructed living area.